Manufacturing work typically requires a lot of employees to be working on an assembly line.

 Green

-Green is most often associated with nature.
+The color green is most often associated with nature.
 Therefore, it often cultivates feelings of balance, restoration, and harmony.

-This is the most highly recommended color to use in offices or work environments where employees are continuously working long hours.
-This is because green is easy on the eyes, requiring no adjustment.
+This is the most highly recommended color to use in office spaces or work environments where employees are continuously working long hours.

 Blue

-Blue is another color often seen in nature, from the sky to lakes, oceans, and streams.
-Because of this, it often provides a calming effect on people.
 It can also bring out feelings of trust, which can be beneficial in a job setting.

 Pink